ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v2.2.3

+Save Safe: Yes* from v2.2.2.

+1. UPDATED Ajax Better Hints (thanks everyone for your contributions).
+2. UPDATED Way of the Astral Self, Drunken Master, College of Dance, and Illithid Powers Overhaul 2.
+3. UPDATED Listo Lite to match the current state of Listonomicon Prime.
+4. REPLACED Better Hotbar 2.
+You no longer need a seperate version for Ultrawide vs Normal monitors (and Ultra-chads no longer need to use Normal for multiplayer comaptibility).
+They have been combined into ONE mod that DYNMICALLY adjusts the hotbar to match your screen resolution!

 # Listonomicon v2.2.2

 Save Safe: Yes* from v2.2.1.
 If you chose any of the new fighting styles, respec affected characters before updating.